-Orchards, woodlots, animal systems, can be placed in zone 3, because they require less attention and are harvested less often.
-It is important to consider that some of the plants such as the Aloe forex can be planted in zone 1 or zone 2, for medicinal purposes and also in zone 3 to address firebreak.
+Orchards, woodlots and animal systems, can be placed in zone 3, because they require less attention and are harvested less often.
+It is important to consider that some of the plants such as the Aloe forex can be planted in zone 1 or zone 2, for medicinal purposes and also in zone 3 to function as a natural 'live' fenceline and firebreak.